liuyuchen6666/fIVF/README.md

 # fIVF
-Code of our paper “A New Fast Inverted File-based Algorithm for Approximate Nearest Neighbor Search without Accuracy Reduction”
+Code for our paper “A New Fast Inverted File-based Algorithm for Approximate Nearest Neighbor Search without Accuracy Reduction”